Comparing apples with oranges

 The Big Evidence Debate

-On the 4 June CEM will be hosting The Big Evidence Debate in which invited guests, academics, practitioners and knowledge-brokers, will have a chance to share their views and add their voice in panel discussions to some of the issues around meta-analysis in education.
+On the 4 June 2019 CEM hosted The Big Evidence Debate in which invited guests, academics, practitioners and knowledge-brokers, had a chance to share their views and add their voice in panel discussions to some of the issues around meta-analysis in education.

 - Is meta-analysis the best we can do?
 A critical discussion of the best approaches to synthesising research findings.

 - Professor Steve Higgins, Professor Nancy Cartwright, Professor Catherine Hewitt, Ben Styles

 - Where is the value in meta-analysis in education?
 A discussion about the benefits and limitations of meta-analysis, and discovering what works in practice.

 - Dr Niki Kaiser, Phil Stock, Megan Dixon